 3. Shortage of Skills

 Even before the pandemic hit us, the industry was already facing this problem.
 The construction industry has not been attracting enough skilled personnel to meet its growing demand.
-A survey recently showed that 75% of firms are looking to add their headcount while a staggering 78% struggles to find qualified personnel.
+A survey recently showed that 75% of firms are looking to add their headcount while a staggering 78% struggle to find qualified personnel.
 A huge 82% is not expecting any change from this.
 To make this even worse, the industry has an alarming 21% of its employees aged 55+.

 On the contrary, Just 9% of the employees are age 24 or younger.
 The rate at which the older generation of workers is retiring is higher than that of the incoming younger generation.
 This means that construction firms will continue to struggle as they look for employees to meet their demands.
 The lack of diversity is only expected to make matters worse.